-Following the release of Wedgwood: A Story of Creation and Innovation, Dezeen editor-in-chief Marcus Fairs hosts the live panel discussion at London's V&A museum.
+Following the release of Wedgwood: A Story of Creation and Innovation, Dezeen editor-in-chief Marcus Fairs hosted the panel discussion at London's V&A museum.

-During the talk, Eva Ziegler and Gaye Blake-Roberts discuss Wedgwood's recent resurgence.
+During the talk, Eva Ziegler and Gaye Blake-Roberts discussed Wedgwood's recent resurgence.

-British designer Lee Broom joins them to talk about the collection of postmodern-style ceramics he created for the brand, reinterpreting its classic Jasperware vases, while V&A director Tristram Hunt discusses the wider impact of the brand and the Wedgwood Museum on British culture.
+British designer Lee Broom joined them to talk about the collection of postmodern-style ceramics he created for the brand, reinterpreting its classic Jasperware vases, while V&A director Tristram Hunt discussed the wider impact of the brand and the Wedgwood Museum on British culture.